Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions

+We showed in the main text that, under the strong-field approximations and within the single active electron scenario, the conditioned to ATI quantum optical state is given by where $\ket{\Phi(t)}$ is given by Eq.~\eqref{eq:HHG:qstate:} before going back to the laboratory frame (which we get by setting $\alpha_L$ = 0 in the mentioned state).

-In the first stage of conditioning with the respect to ATI, we must derive the reduced density matrix for the electromagnetic field that corresponds to the ATI process.
-There are two possible strategies to follow: \begin{enumerate}[{\bf I)}] \item We can condition on ATI electrons with a specific outgoing direction and kinetic momentum, ${\bf v}$.
+In the main text we consider two possible strategies for deriving the reduced density matrix of the electromagnetic field after conditioning to ATI: \begin{enumerate}[{\bf I)}] \item We can condition on ATI electrons with a specific outgoing direction and kinetic momentum, ${\bf v}$.
 In this approach the reduced density matrix of the system is given by,

 but the experimental detection is clearly tougher: even at fixed kinetic momentum with some error tolerance, there are not so many electrons to detect.
 We term this case {\it single-ionization ATI states}. \item Alternatively, we can condition on all ATI electrons, i.e., consider the reduced density matrix integrated over all outgoing momenta,